yhkwon6658/Inplace-FFT/README.md

 https://user-images.githubusercontent.com/109369687/204363690-38570695-cc74-4868-a109-0807d4b00894.mp4

 ## You can modify
-You can generate data file from DATA/resample.m.
+You can generate data file from DATA/Resampler.m(You have to select mode = 1).
 You can generate twiddle factor table from DATA/twiddlegen.c.
 You can't modify radix.
 Only use radix-2.